Hiking

 a.

-including proper outdoor ethics, hiking safety in the daytime and at
+practices including proper outdoor ethics, hiking safety in the

 b.